Quozul/e2e-image-collections/README.md

-# e2e image collections
+# End-to-end encrypted file sharing

 I wanted to share images across all my devices with maximum security through encryption.
 This was the opportunity to learn how to use the WebCrypto API.

 ## Requirements

-- Deno
+- Cargo
 - Node
 - Npm